VGDAGroup2/BigCheeseClimb/README.md

-Added the Assets class.
-If you want to load an asset do it there.
+Added more assets and the background.